 High-Risk Multiple Myeloma Flagship Projects

-multiple myeloma patients by aiming to delay and ultimately prevent
+myeloma patients by aiming to delay and ultimately prevent

 progression of the disease – especially for high-risk patients who

 have had few answers until now.
 These research efforts are aimed at